 Tell us about something you could have done without or wasn’t necessary in the end.

 Wedding favours.
-To be honest, we didn't want to do them in the first place but our team made such lovely little favours for us that we decided to give them out anyways.
+To be honest, my partner and I didn't actually discuss favours but our team surprised us with such lovely little favours that we were delighted to set them out.
+Unfortunately we didn’t have a sign saying guests should take them so we had a lot of leftovers.
 It's definitely a nice to have, but not a necessity!

 Tell us about your bridal style.